 Carbon vs. Environmental footprints

 A carbon footprint can be calculated by performing a Life Cycle Assessment.
 It includes all greenhouse gas emissions (GHG) expressed in kg CO₂ equivalents (kg CO₂-eq).
 These equivalents make it possible to come to a single metric for global warming potential, expressed in tons of CO₂.
-Even if the global warming effect is not caused by CO₂ but another GHG, such as methane or laughing gas.
+Even if the global warming effect is not caused by CO₂ but by another GHG, such as methane or laughing gas.
 This footprint is also often referred to with the term ‘climate’, as it includes all relevant greenhouse gas emissions that form a danger to our climate issues.

 Some of these other impact categories, next to climate emissions are;